Payswitch-Company-Limited/openCart/README.md

 7.Set Total order to 1 to enable gateway, you can set to more..this ensure that gateway is only available when order reached 1

+= SMS Configuration =

+Theteller SMS allows you to send SMS to your customer as receipt after successfull purchase. • SMS Status  – select Disabled or Active to  enable Theteller SMS. • SMS Api User  – Your API USER. will be given upon registration. • SMS Api Password  – YOUR API PASSWORD. will be given upon registration. • SMS SenderID  – This control what user sees as sender.
+Must be register before use.
+11 characters Maximum.

+8.Select status either Enabled or Disabled to enable the Theteller Plugin on checkout

-6.Click on the save disk on top to save details.
+9.Click on the save disk on top to save details.

 You are Done